Elective minor in a first degree programme (bachelor). A minor subject may only be chosen in combination with a major subject.

 Winter semester & Summer semester

 Depending on your combination of subjects, computer and information science as a minor accounts for at least 39 ECTS credits.
-In the basic study area you have to attend 3 courses (computer science concepts, programming course I and database systems).
-Following this, you can choose one of the 2 elective areas: information gathering or algorithmics; or you can reach an agreement with the department to attend an individual combination of courses selected from the 2 elective areas.
+In the basic study area you have to attend four courses (computer science concepts, programming course I, computer systems and database systems).
+Following this, you can choose from six different elective areas, e.g. the area Data Science, Visual Computing or Interactive Systems or you can individually choose two advanced modules from the course offers of the department.

 What interests and skills should I have?